HL7/fhir-shorthand/input/pagecontent/reference.md

 ***
 Power-User Feature: The "Self" ElementDefinition

 A special case of the caret syntax is setting properties of the first element of the differential.
-This element always refers to the profile or stand-alone extension itself.
+This element always refers to the profile or standalone extension itself.
 Since the path to this element is essentially "here" or "myself", we use the dot or full stop (`.`) to represent it.
 (The dot symbol is often used to represent "current context" in other languages.)
 It is important to note that the "self" elements are not the elements of an SD directly, but elements of the first ElementDefinition contained in the SD.
 The syntax is:

 ```
 * . ^{ElementDefinition path} = {value}